 What is a Mandatory Settlement Conference?

 The practice of mandatory settlement conferences is most common in California.
-The California Rule of Court 3.1380 outlines mandatory settlement conferences, providing the grounds and procedures for the conferences.
+The California Rules of Court 3.1380 outlines compulsory settlement conferences, providing the grounds and procedures for the settlement conferences.
 There are several important provisions of the rule to determine the procedure, including:

-• Calendaring: The rule allows the court on its own motion or at the request of either party to set one or more mandatory settlement conferences.
+• Calendaring: The rule allows the court to set one or more mandatory settlement conferences on its motion or at the request of either party.

 • Required Persons: The rule requires any attorneys, parties, and persons with authority to settle to attend the conference unless excused by good cause.
-The rule also requires that anyone that must give permission to settle for any reason must be present in person at the conference.
+The rule also requires that anyone permitted to settle for any reason must be present in person at the settlement conference.

 • Statement: The rule requires that the parties submit a statement to the court not later than five days before the initial date set for the conference.
 The requirements for this statement will be discussed later in this article.

-• Restrictions: The rule does not allow the court to appoint a mediator already serving in the action as the one to conduct the conference or to conduct mediation under this rule.
+• Restrictions: The rule does not allow the court to appoint a mediator already serving in the action to conduct the conference or mediation under this rule.

 This establishes the very basic outline for a mandatory settlement conference.
-Knowing these rules will help a party know what is required and disallowed for the conference and begin to prepare for the conference.
+Knowing these rules will help a party determine what is required and disallowed for the conference and begin to prepare for it.

-While the rules provide some basic dos and don’ts for a mandatory settlement conference, there are more aspects of the process that need to be understood to be best prepared.
+While the rules provide some basic dos and don’ts for a mandatory settlement conference, more aspects of the process must be understood to be best prepared.
 These considerations include:

-• Timing: Timing can depend on the county where the litigation is taking place and when in the process the parties or court decision that a mandatory settlement conference is needed.
+• Timing: Timing can depend on the county where the litigation is taking place and when, in the process, the parties or court decide that a mandatory settlement conference is needed.
 However, it will likely be close to the trial.
-Some counties will set a mandatory settlement conference the same day that they set a trial date.
+Some counties will set a mandatory settlement conference on the same day they set a trial date.

-• Location: Location will depend on the county, but many counties hold the mandatory settlement conferences at the courthouse or buildings around the courthouse.
+• Location: The location will depend on the county, but many counties hold mandatory settlement conferences at the courthouse or in buildings around the courthouse.

 • Dispute Content: Mandatory settlement conferences are available for most civil disputes.
-These conferences are very common in family law and workers’ compensation but can be very useful for all other types of disputes.
+These conferences are very common in family law and workers’ compensation but can be useful for other disputes.

-• Leader: The mandatory settlement conference is usually lead by a temporary judge or a sitting judge.
+• Leader: The mandatory settlement conference is usually led by a temporary judge or a sitting judge.
 In Los Angeles County, the mandatory settlement conference program has six current judges who help the parties reach an agreement.
 In Santa Clara County, temporary judges hold settlement conferences.
-These temporary judges are usually lawyers with a lot of experience.
+These temporary judges are usually lawyers with extensive experience.

-• Cost: Because these are conferences mandated by the court, they are either low or no-cost programs to provide alternative dispute solutions.
+• Cost: Because these conferences are mandated by the court, they are either low- or no-cost programs that provide alternative dispute solutions.

 It is important to note that mandatory settlement conferences are not mediation.
 These have occasionally blurred in cases in the past, and the California Rules of the Court Advisory Committee Comment is quick to make this distinction.
-The courts encourage the parties to use mediation to settle cases as the trial process continues, but many people may not have the ability to pay for such services, so this provides a low-cost way to settle disputes creatively and effectively.
-However, many parties also participate in mediation during the trial preparation but are unable to resolve their disputes, so the settlement conference provides another chance for the parties to settle the dispute without a trial.
+The courts encourage the parties to use mediation to settle cases as the trial process continues.
+Still, many people may be unable to pay for such services, so this provides a low-cost way to settle disputes creatively and effectively.
+However, many parties also participate in mediation during the trial preparation.
+Still, they cannot resolve their disputes, so the settlement conference allows the parties to settle the dispute without a trial.

-As mentioned above, the parties participating in a mandatory settlement conference will need to submit a statement to the court.
-While the rules require this statement to be submitted at least five days before the conference, counties often extend this up to ten days before the conference so that the conference leader will have the opportunity to review the options and be prepared to make other suggestions.
-The California Rules of Court require that the statement includes:
+As mentioned above, the parties participating in a mandatory settlement conference must submit a statement to the court.
+While the rules require this statement to be submitted at least five days before the conference, counties often extend this up to ten days before the conference so that the conference leader can review the options and be prepared to make other suggestions.
+The California Rules of Court require that the statement include:

 • Demand: The statement must include a good faith settlement demand.
-This helps the judge set the parameters of the argument and understand where the parties are starting.
-It also helps the judge identify what is important to the parties.
+This helps the judge set the parameters of the argument, understand where the parties are starting, and identify what is important to them.

-• Itemization: The statement must include an itemization of economic and non-economic damages by each plaintiff.
-This will help the judge understand where the settlement demands are coming from and what the plaintiffs are seeking at trial.
+• Itemization: The statement must include an itemization of each plaintiff’s economic and non-economic damages.
+This will help the judge understand where the settlement demands come from and what the plaintiffs seek at trial.

 • Offer: The defendants must submit an offer of settlement.
 This helps the judge understand how much the defendant believes they will be able to give and what they believe they are liable for.
 It gives the judge a number to start with.